MAIR — International Relations

 • Respect the right of individuals to refuse to participate or withdraw at any stage

-Particular care should be taken with vulnerable groups, such as asylum seekers or citizens of authoritarian regimes.
+Take particular care with vulnerable groups, such as asylum seekers or citizens of authoritarian regimes.
 The program will not allow research that could endanger the researcher or participants.

 See the Ethics & AI page for consent form templates, the Code of Ethics, and university ethics guidelines.